J-PAS: forecast on the primordial power spectrum reconstruction: Galaxy power spectrum model

 \item The sampled cosmology will differ from the true cosmology.
 Observed structures (like the BAOs) appear stretched or compressed along and across the line of sight.
 The Alcock-Paczynski effect \cite{APEffectOriginal} corrects for this distortion by rescaling the wavenumber $k$ and $\mu$ as:

 with:

 The factor $\frac{D_{A,\text{fid}}^2 E(z)} {D_A^2 E_{\text{fid}}(z)}$ must be included in the galaxy power spectrum of \cref{GalaxyPS} for modeling the Alcock-Paczynski effect properly.

 \end{enumerate} Effects such as non-linearities or survey geometry can significantly affect galaxy power spectrum modeling.
 To estimate the impact of non-linearities on our reconstructions, we considered the 1-loop renormalized perturbation theory corrections \cite{RPTPaper} to the matter power spectrum, which yield a slight increase in the signal-to-noise ratio at intermediate and small scales.
-A realistic galaxy power spectrum modeling should include these non-linear effects, since, compared to this non-linear description, the linear approach underestimates the power in $\approx 30\%$ at the scales of $\approx 0.1 \text{ h}\text{ Mpc}^{-1}$.
+A realistic galaxy power spectrum modeling should include these non-linear effects, since the linear approach underestimates the power in $\approx 30\%$ at the scales of $\approx 0.1 \text{ h}\text{ Mpc}^{-1}$.
+Moreover, the non-linear effect affects the covariance matrix, as explained in the previous section, but to a small extent \cite{CovMatrixAssumptions}.
 Nevertheless, this underestimation is not biasing our results, as both the sampling model and the galaxy power spectrum data are constructed coherently.
 In future work, an efficient way of considering non-linearities is by adopting a parametrized model for the galaxy power spectrum that extends the validity range of our approach.
 Regarding survey geometry, we assume the simplest one.
-A more realistic survey geometry would affect non-linear scales, as it can introduce mode mixing among other effects, however its impact on the final precision is expected to be moderate once properly accounted for.
+A more realistic survey geometry would affect non-linear scales, as it can introduce mode mixing among other effects.
+However, its impact on the final precision is expected to be moderate once properly accounted for.
 Therefore, a realistic description of non-linear scales requires both a sophisticated non-linear model and a precise description of survey geometry, which is beyond the scope of this work.

 Following \cref{GalaxyPS}, the bias parameter $b_0$ of the bias model \cref{biasELG} is degenerate with the amplitudes of the reconstructed knots.
 Allowing for a varying $b_0$ would lead to the monopole galaxy power spectrum reconstructions constraining a combination of $b_0$ and the knots amplitude.
-Nevertheless, this degeneration is irrelevant for feature recovery in this forecast, since we coherently quantify the prominence of the perturbative feature with respect to a power-law model.
+Nevertheless, this degeneracy is irrelevant for feature recovery in this forecast, since we coherently quantify the prominence of the perturbative feature with respect to a power-law model.
 To incorporate the angular dependence encoded in $\mu$, the multipole moments of the galaxy power spectrum $P_g^{(\ell)}(k)$ can be computed by projecting it onto the Legendre polynomials, as:

 with $\mathcal{L}_{\ell}(\mu)$ the Legendre polynomial of degree $\ell$.
 The monopole ($\ell=0$) is: